 43) When it Rains: Use the Pool, Hot Tub, and Slides

-If you don’t feel like squeezing into a crammed hot tub with a dozen other strangers, simply go when it rains.
-You’re getting wet anyways and the pool deck will be completely empty.
+If you don’t feel like squeezing into a cramped hot tub with a dozen other strangers, simply go when it rains.
+You’re getting wet anyway and the pool deck will be completely empty.
 Unless it’s a really bad storm or lightning is in the area, the pool facilities will remain open and functioning.
 You’ll also find no lines at the waterslide or at the bar.
 Enjoy!

 44) Get a Free Balcony Upgrade

 Achieving a free balcony upgrade can be more difficult than ever these days.
 But we’ve actually managed to score a free balcony on three of our past four cruises.
 It can be very tricky to actually land these free stateroom upgrades, so we’ve actually detailed a very informative guide on exactly how to do so.
 See post: 10 Secrets on How to Get a Free Balcony Upgrade on a Cruise

 45) If Getting a Balcony Cabin, Know the Best Side of the Ship to Book: Port vs Starboard